 You typically contribute funds to a 401(k) from pre-tax income, which can lower your taxable income.
 However, this does not mean you won’t pay taxes.
 You must pay taxes when you start withdrawing money from the account, typically after age 70 ½.

 Workers under 50 can deposit up to $19,000 in pre-taxed income into a 401(k) per year.
 (Over 50, you can make additional contributions of $6,000.)
-Contributions above those limit are subject to income tax.
+Contributions above those limits are subject to income tax.

 What are IRAs?